-ear Ended Months Ended Year Ende Decei December 31, 2010 December (In the 2009 2008 Total cash provided by (used in) Operating activities \$ 83,503 \$ 26,121 \$ 35,297 \$ 35,006 Investing activities \$ (3,213) \$ (5,063) \$ (19,400) \$ (5,163) Financing activities \$ 30,910 \$ 8,681 \$ (28,618) \$ (3,264) Increase (decrease) in cash and cash equivalents \$ 111,200 \$ 29,739 \$ (12,721) \$ 26,579
+Year Ended December 31, Five M lonths Ended Year Ender 2011 2011 2010 2010 December 31, 2009 y 31, 2009 (In t housand ds) Total cash provided by (used in) Operating activities \$ 94,051 \$ 83,503 \$ 26,121 \$ 35,297 Investing activities (50,441) (3,213) (5,063) (19,400) Financing activities 14,320 30,910 8,681 (28,618) Increase (decrease) in unrestricted cash and cash equivalents \$ 57,930 \$ 111,200 \$ 29,739 \$ (12,721)

-In the year ended December 31, 2010, the five months ended December 31, 2009 and fiscal 2009 and 2008, we financed our operations primarily through our cash flows from operations.
-At December 31, 2010, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$167.5 million.
+In the years ended December 31, 2011 and 2010, the five months ended December 31, 2009 and the year ended July 31, 2009, we financed our operations primarily through our cash flows from operations.
+At December 31, 2011, our primary source of liquidity was unrestricted cash and cash equivalents totaling \$223.0 million.

-We use trend and variance analyses to project future cash needs, making adjustments to the projections when needed.
+We use trend and variance analyses as well as our detailed budgets and forecasts to project future cash needs, making adjustments to the projections when needed.
 We believe that our current unrestricted cash and cash equivalents and cash flows from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next twelve months.
 Thereafter, we may need to raise additional funds through public or private financings or borrowings.
 Any additional financing we require may not be available on terms that are favorable to us, or at all.
-If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A and Class B common stock.
+If we raise additional funds through the issuance of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A and Class B common stock and our Series A convertible junior participating non-cumulative perpetual preferred stock.
 No assurance can be given that additional financing will be available or that, if available, such financing can be obtained on terms favorable to our stockholders and us.